Double-Fourier engineering of Josephson energy-phase relationships applied to diodes: The arbitrary EPR algorithm

 where $\varphi = \varphi_1 + \varphi_2$, with $\varphi$ the total phase difference across the arm (see Figure~\ref{FIG:array_design}).
 Solving for $\varphi$, we obtain the CPR of an arm:

 with $\Phi_0 = \hbar/2e$ the superconducting flux quantum.
 The corresponding EPR is

-where $E_J \equiv E_{J1} + E_{J2}$ is an overall Josephson energy of an arm and $\tau \equiv 4 E_{J1}E_{J2} / (E_{J1} + E_{J2})^2$ controls the relative strength of the higher harmonics of the EPR.\footnote{We note that Eq.~\eqref{EQN:arm_cpr} is consistent with the microscopic model for supercurrent in double barrier Josephson junctions~\cite{kupriyanov1999Doublebarrier}.
-For the case $\tau=1$, Eq.~\eqref{EQN:arm_cpr} is also consistent with the semiclassical model for CPR in a superconducting trilayer system~\cite{deluca2009Sawtooth}.} This EPR has the same functional form as that of a short, single-channel finite transparency junction with transparency $\tau$ and gap $E_J$---a remarkable coincidence, for which we have no explanation.
+where $E_J \equiv E_{J1} + E_{J2}$ is an overall Josephson energy of an arm and $\tau \equiv 4 E_{J1}E_{J2} / (E_{J1} + E_{J2})^2$ controls the relative strength of the higher harmonics of the EPR.
+This EPR has the same functional form as that of a short, single-channel finite transparency junction with transparency $\tau$ and gap $E_J$---a remarkable coincidence, for which we have no explanation. \footnote{While the Eq.~\eqref{EQN:arm_cpr} is known, see \emph{e.g.}~\cite{kupriyanov1999Doublebarrier,deluca2009Sawtooth}, to the best of our knowledge, its correspondence with that high of a high transparency short junction was not previously reported.} A Cooper pair transistor also exhibits an identical EPR albeit being in the deep charging regime $E_C \gg E_J$~\cite{joyez1995Single}.

 The EPR and CPR of an arm become highly nonsinusoidal at $\tau\approx 1$ or $E_{J1} \approx E_{J2}$, see Fig~\ref{FIG:arm_epr_cpr}.
 We introduce the Fourier transform of the normalized EPR of an arm:

 where $\widetilde{\mathcal{U}}_m$ are the Fourier coefficients of $\mathcal{U}(\tau,\varphi)$.
 In the high transparency limit, $\tau \approx 1$, $\widetilde{\mathcal{U}}_m \sim 1/m^2$ for $m \lesssim 1/(1-\tau)$.
 We plot $\tau$-dependence of several lowest Fourier coefficients of a single arm EPR in Fig.~\ref{FIG:arm_epr_cpr}(c).